 The NIDA team spent five days going over the fragments of fabric.
 Like pieces in a jigsaw puzzle, they didn’t initially make sense.

 “The mystery of the yellow dress felt daunting and completely overwhelming,” said Lucy.
 “It was clear that the dress had been picked, poked and prodded like a bad science experiment.
 We found remnants of 19th century hooks and eyes that had eroded.
 We had bodice pieces cut in the Victorian fashion.
 There were even a few spots of blood on the sleeve!”

 The biggest riddles were the triangular-shaped pieces that looked like stomachers – a panel that fills in the front opening of a gown.
 “The pieces were too long to be stomachers,” explained Lucy.
 “We began to think it could be a back piece instead, so we pinned them onto a mannequin and ended up making our biggest breakthrough – it turned out there was more than one back to this dress.”

-Through a careful process of piecing the scraps together, the NIDA team discovered that the dress had been cut and resewn four times over its lifetime.
+Through a careful process of piecing the fragments together, the NIDA team discovered that the dress had been cut and resewn four times over its lifetime.
 Remaking dresses was common practice in past centuries, when fabric was expensive and labour was cheap.
-The cost of the yellow silk alone during the 18th century would have been equivalent to the cost of a car now.
-However the discovery of these remakes still posed a problem: which version of the dress would they restore?
+The cost of the yellow silk alone during the 18th century may have been equivalent to the present-day cost of a car.

 Finding the woman behind the silk